JPMorgan must face claims over home equity loans

 Crotty also said Syncora can establish a material breach of contract by showing that breaches of representations and warranties by EMC caused a material increase in risk.
 He declined to award equitable relief.

-The decision, if applied by other judges, could strengthen efforts by bond insurers such as Assured Guaranty Ltd (AGO.N), MBIA Inc (MBI.N) and Ambac Financial Group Inc ABKFQ.PK to hold banks responsible for losses on securities backed by subprime and other risky home loans.
+The decision, if applied by other judges, could strengthen efforts by bond insurers such as Assured Guaranty Ltd, MBIA Inc and Ambac Financial Group Inc to hold banks responsible for losses on securities backed by subprime and other risky home loans.

 Philip Forlenza, a lawyer for Syncora, declined to comment.
 JPMorgan did not immediately respond to requests for comment.

-In its lawsuit, Syncora alleged it was misled before agreeing to insure interest and principal payments on part of a $666 million (423 million pounds) bond created in March 2007 by EMC and backed by 9,871 home equity loans.
+In its lawsuit, Syncora alleged it was misled before agreeing to insure interest and principal payments on part of a $666 million bond created in March 2007 by EMC and backed by 9,871 home equity loans.

 It claimed that, as a result of EMC's breaches, it paid out more than $168.6 million of claims and faces more exposure.